VAIBHAVIBALAR/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+In HTML there are some elements that are not intended to affect the structure of the web page, but they add some extra information to the web page.
+As for example, the Header tags <h1> through <h6>, it indicates that the enclosed text is a heading which is having an importance on the web page.
+There are many more semantic HTML tags to use as to build a standards-compliant website.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The first major difference is that in display:inline the elements always appear to continue on the same line as their neighbouring elements, while for display:block the elements will always appear to start on a new line in the browser window
+The second major difference is that in display:inline there will be no effect of any height or width on it, while for display:block it takes up the whole width.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model  from inside to outside is- Content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross axis which is perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

+git can be termed as a "Open Storehouse" for the team of developers as it keeps record of what has been done, multiple people can make changes so collaboration is made easier.
+It saves more than 50% of time of developers which increases work productivity.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.